ijijn/roguelike/book/src/chapter_53.md

 { "name" : "Fox", "weight" : 15, "min_depth" : 2, "max_depth" : 3 }
 ```

-## It's still too hard - lets give the player more health!
+## It's still too hard - lets give the player more health

 Ok, so we're still getting murdered far too often.
 Let's give the poor player some more hit points!
 Open `gamesystem.rs` and edit `player_hp_at_level` to add 10 more HP: